Diplokapa/OSCUnity/README.md

 # OSCUnity
-A Unity3D project communication with SuperCollider through OSC
+A Unity3D project communicating with SuperCollider through OSC